Useful Information

 The Dying Patient Law

-In December 2005, was enacted the “Dying Patient Law” in the Knesset (Israeli Parliament).
-This law is about the right of those suffering from incurable illnesses to avoid medical treatment to prolong life; it is mandatory by the health system to accept the patient’s decision.
-The Dying Patient Law’s goal is to “This Law regulates the medical treatment of the terminally ill patient based on an appropriate balance between the value of the sanctity of life, the value of the individual’s autonomous will, and the importance of quality of life” (Section 1.a.
-In the law).
+In December 2005, the “Dying Patient Law” was enacted in the Knesset (Israeli Parliament), with the purpose ‘to regulate the medical treatment of the dying patient, while balancing the value of the sanctity of life with the value of the individual’s autonomy and the importance of quality of life’ (section 1A of the Law).
 The law includes the right to request medical treatment, avoid medical treatment and discontinue treatment if such has already begun.
 The Patient’s Rights Law determines that medical treatment should not be given unless the patient has given their consent.

 The consent can be given only after the medical professional has given the patient all the information required to make a decision.
 With that, this law doesn’t include specific instruction regarding the validity of a refusal to a treatment, that might lead to a patient’s death, in cases where the patient cannot clearly express their opinion.